dib-lab/2013-khmer-counting/tutorial.rst

 .. @CTB fix tags

+   @should add installation about Turtle, KMC, BFCount Quast and FASTX

 Next you'll need to install our packages 'screed' and 'khmer'.
 In this case we're going to use the versions tagged for the paper ::